What is Matcha? (All Your Matcha Questions, Answered)

 I would describe the taste of matcha as vegetal, slightly bitter, and full-bodied.
 It’s complex and some even have a somewhat sweet finish.

-Because of the main vegetal and slightly bitter taste, matcha is usually served with a sugary bite-sized sweet.
+Matcha has a vegetal and slightly bitter taste so it’s usually served with a sugary bite-sized sweets like wagashi (traditional Japanese confections).

 Does Matcha Have Caffeine?